shradhaagarwal01/Smart-Brain/README.md

 <h1 align="center"> Smart-Brain </h1> <br>
-Smart-Brain uses Clarifai API to detect face in an image.
-It helps to detect face in a picture provided by user through URL of image.
-User's rank gets upgraded everytime user detects image in a picture.
+Smart-Brain uses Clarifai API to detect a face in an image.
+It helps to detect a face in a picture provided by the user through the URL of the image.
+The user's rank gets upgraded every time user detects an image in a picture.

 ### Live Demo: https://shradha-smart-brain.herokuapp.com/